 For a dad who’s staying up late bingeing Netflix: Personalized coffee subscription box

-This is not an easy time to be a new parent — and don’t discount dads in that equation.
+This is not an easy time to be a new parent — and that includes dads.
 If he’s already in the running for New Dad of the Year, the Rad Dad crate is such a thoughtful gift for his first Father’s Day.
 It’s includes a nice mix of gifts that he can play with the baby, but I love that it’s not a baby box, and includes plenty of goodies for Dad himself.
 Because let’s be honest, no dad wants a rattle for his Father’s Day gift, no matter how cute it is.